HP - Occupational Therapy Graduate Program

 Adult Clinical Practice

 This course is a one hour lecture that includes close examination of the Occupational Therapy Process.
 Using occupational therapy theories, research, and knowledge from previous courses students will work with course instructor and other students to develop an assessment plan, treatment plans, recertification, and discharge planning with a community volunteer.
 Students will develop and provide occupational therapy in-services to mimic treatment rounds and continuing education development in a clinical setting.
 Students will discuss and examine occupation, roles, and participation in relation to occupational performance.
 Medical conditions and their influence on health, wellness, and participation will be examined.
-Prerequisite: concurrent enrollment in OT 786; admission to graduate Occupational Therapy Program.
+Prerequisite: concurrent enrollment in OT 786; admission to Occupational Therapy Program.
 Offered Spring.

 OT 786 Cr.1